ds-horizon/odin-components/component-schema-guiding-principles.md

 ### How Validation Works

-**Important**: Root schema and flavor schema are **merged before validation**.
-This is implemented in the `odin-component-interface` and allows flavor schemas to reference and validate against root schema properties.
+**Important**: Root schema and flavour schema are **merged before validation**.
+This is implemented in the `odin-component-interface` and allows flavour schemas to reference and validate against root schema properties.

 ### Validation Flow